osism/documentation/source/deployment/add-new-node.rst

 Preparation of a node for the bootstrap
 =======================================

 Prepare the node for the bootstrap.
-This will add a operator user, will prepare the network configuration, and will reboot the system to change the network configuration.
+This will add a operator user, will prepare the network configuration, and will reb oot the system to change the network configuration.

 .. note::